DrMoriarty/sdkbar/README.md

 `sdkbar --updateall` update all installed plugins

+`sdkbar --show <plugin name>` show detail information about an SdkBar plugin.

 ## Options

 `--verbose` shows a lot of debug output

-`--no-clean` don't clean install temp folder which usually is in ~/.sdkbar/cache
+`--no-clean` don't clean install temp folder which usually is ~/.sdkbar/cache

 `--variable|-v KEY=VALUE` set installation variable.
 Some plugins can use them to set up the plugin configuration.

+`--force|-f` ignores dependency errors.

 # Examples